nathanhsjc/azure-network-protocols/README.md

 </p>
 <p>
 In this step we will open up the Network Security Group in Azure and disable incoming traffic in the Linux virtual machine.
 The Network Security Group is the Azure version of a firewall.
 This will be disabled y configuring the network security group.
 Navigate back to the Azure portal > Virtual Machines > Linux virtual machine.
-Navigate to the Networking tab > Network settings and click on Network security group: in the rgiht corner.
+Navigate to the Networking tab > Network settings and click on Network security group: in the right corner.
 After you have clicked on that click on settings in the left hand corner.
 Click Inbound security rules and from there we will begin the network security group configuration.
-Click + Add as this will crete a new rule.
-In the Destination port range field, input an asterisk * symbol as ICMP doen't use ports.
-Select IMCPv4 as the protocol > select Deny as the action > set priority range to 290 (290) is the lowest priority rule in the Inbound security rules meaning it will take priority over the larger number security rules, the blocking rule will take precedence).
+Click + Add as this will create a new rule.
+In the Destination port range field, input an asterisk * symbol as ICMP doesn't use ports.
+Select ICMPv4 as the protocol > select Deny as the action > set priority range to 290 (290) is the lowest priority rule in the Inbound security rules meaning it will take priority over the larger number security rules, the blocking rule will take precedence).
 Once you have clicked add, the ICMP traffic from any source will be denied.
 <b />

 <p>